atctwo/pinout/readme.md

     <li><a href="https://atctwo.net/projects/pinout?device=cm5">Raspberry Pi Compute Module 5</a></li>
 </ul>
 </details>

+# Building
+This entire project is written with vanilla JS, and all the code is client-side, so there isn't actually anything to build.
+Although since device manifests are fetched dynamically, the site does need to be hosted using an HTTP(s) server for it to work.
+I usually use Python's `http.server` for development since it's easy, but you can use any server of your choice.

+The live version of this site is deployed using GitHub Pages.
+This repo is included as a submodule on the repo for atctwo.net, and is pulled in each time atctwo.net is updated.

 # Credits
 Sources for data on each pinout are contained within the device manifests, and are shown on the device page in the sidebar.